Flash Fiction Workshop

 Our weekly live-time sessions will be used primarily for constructive group discussion of students' written works.

 You may be entirely new to writing – in which case flash fiction is an excellent place to begin.
-Those who are already writing regularly will likely find that exploring flash fiction benefits their craft as poets, novelists, memoirists or writers of short stories.
+Those already writing regularly will likely find that exploring flash fiction benefits their craft as poets, novelists, memoirists or writers of short stories.
 This class makes an ideal follow-on to our two-day course, 'Learn to Write Flash Fiction' - though it isn't necessary to have taken this course first.

 Programme details